craftingcity/The-Known-World/Game Notes/NPCs/on Alaturmen/Mild Power/Combine Rulers/Baron Xuiop.md

 ## Statistics
 Their game statistics, including any items that may change them or any items of interest to the players, a ring of keys for example.

+Somehow this motherfucker has necromatic armies or some shit, they controll the holding of [[Boneborn]]???? this is a powerful alliance with some fuckers or the [[Beasts Righteous]] got some shit or something.